Skip to site navigation Skip to main content Skip to footer site map

 You can also consider seeking support from a VA health care provider or talking to your local VA facility’s MST Coordinator.

 In addition, there are some things you may be able to do on your own to heal and recover after MST.
-Some changes that can have a positive impact on your overall well-being include:
+These are some changes that can have a positive impact on your overall well-being:

-• Practice self-care, like eating healthy, exercising, and getting sleep as much as your life allows you to do so.
+• Practice self-care, like eating healthy, exercising, and getting sleep.

 • Talk to a health care provider about any health concerns you notice.